hunsa/sc24-repro/for-paper-authors/README.md

 Authors can incorporate a "conventional" appendix into their manuscript, which will count towards the 10-page limit, ensuring it is integrated into the main document.

-In contrast, the AD/AE Appendices should only be used to describe the computational artifacts (AD) and how to execute them by example on a designated computational plaform (AE).
+In contrast, the AD/AE Appendices should only be used to describe the computational artifacts (AD) and how to execute them by example on a designated computational platform (AE).

 ## How to deal with proprietary code or other legal constraints?